qiyangjie/Udacity-Data-Structures-Algorithm-Nanodegrees/project2/explanation.md

 The question looks like implementing a linked list.
 Is this what I should do?

-The time complexity for append function is O(n)
+The time complexity for append function is O(n),
+The space complexity for append function is O(n)/

 Question:
 1. If the blockchain use a linked list,